Demo Contact

 Step 1: Understand what your users need

-Your service catalogue will ultimately reflect the needs of your specific end-user.
+Your service catalog will ultimately reflect the needs of your specific end-user.
 You will want to match the services you supply with the real-world demand.

-A good service catalogue will meet the needs of the end user without getting too complicated.
-It is critical to find a balance between publishing a comprehensive catalogue and publishing one that will get used.
+A good service catalog will meet the needs of the end user without getting too complicated.
+It is critical to find a balance between publishing a comprehensive catalog and publishing one that will get used.

 Step 2: Define the scope and identify services